CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 After configuring mode selection users should confirm their failsafe settings are correct and work as expected by testing before using the system.

 **Important Note:**
-Ardupilot sets Sbus Ch5 to mode selection as default, this should be disabled with herelink by setting the pram FLTMODE_CH: to 0.
+Ardupilot sets Sbus channel 5 to mode selection as default, this should be disabled with herelink by setting the pram FLTMODE_CH: to 0.

 ## Home Button